 Health Journalism Reveals More Transparency

-Medical science is, by nature, nuanced, but the media tends to oversimplify complex issues in order to gain clicks and views.
-We’ve seen this when it comes to coffee and its health benefits and risks.
+Medical science is, by nature, nuanced, but the media tends to oversimplify complex issues to gain clicks and views.
+We’ve seen this when it comes to coffee regarding its health benefits and risks.

 More recent articles based on coffee and heart studies illustrate more nuance and honesty.
 From The Guardian, in July 2017, a headline read: “Coffee Cuts Risk of Dying from Stroke and Heart Disease, Study Suggests,” with a subhead, “Coffee a day keeps the doctor away?
 Perhaps, but benefits may be down to lifestyles rather than the brew itself.”

-These are still observational studies, but they’re huge, and they cover a long span of years—that makes their conclusions more reliable.
-And both studies found a decreased risk of serious cardiovascular diseases among the coffee drinkers.
+These are still observational studies, but they’re huge, covering a long span of years—that makes their conclusions more reliable.
+Both studies found a decreased risk of serious cardiovascular diseases among coffee drinkers.

-The Guardian article also does a great job outlining the shortcomings of these studies:
+The Guardian‘s article also does a great job outlining the shortcomings of these studies:

 “But experts warn that the two studies, both published in the Annals of Internal Medicine, do not show that drinking coffee was behind the overall lower risk, pointing out that it could be that coffee drinkers are healthier in various ways or that those who are unwell drink less coffee.
 In addition, levels of coffee drinking were self-reported.”

 This description is a great example of solid health reporting from the headline on down.

 If you needed more convincing, Time.com reported in 2017 on a different study that looked at decades of data for 15,000 Americans in the Framingham, Massachusetts, heart study.
 Their headline was “Here’s Another Reason to Feel Good About Drinking Coffee.”